Building a Blueprint with Great Expectations

 Setupβ

 For the sake of the this tutorial, we will be building a Fleet inside of a Project called "Default".
-You can do this by logging into Shipyard and, on the sidebar, click on New Fleet to begin.
+You can do this by logging into Platform and, on the sidebar, click on New Fleet to begin.

 Download the following file to your computer, without changing the file name.
 It's a .zip containing a single python file and a Great Expectations directory structure with JSON expectation suites and a YML setup file.
 We'll use this throughout the tutorial.